What is birth debriefing?

 Book your birth debriefing session

-Birth debriefing sessions are available in Cockburn Central on Mondays, Tuesdays and Wednesdays, and in Bedfordale on Thursdays and Fridays.
-Zoom (video) sessions are also available throughout the week for those who are unable to attend sessions in-person.
+Birth debriefing sessions are available in Success on Mondays, Tuesdays and Wednesdays.
+Online zoom (video) sessions are also available throughout the week for those who are unable to attend sessions in-person.

 Birth debriefing sessions are done individually as each person’s experience of birth is subjective and personal.
 Your birth experience is likely to be very different to your partner’s, in terms of how you each perceive the events that took place, the emotions it evoked both then and now, and how it continues to affect your present.
-Your partner is absolutely welcome to come along to support you though if he is having difficulties processing the birth himself, it may be best for him to book his own session with me.
+Your partner is absolutely welcome to come along to support you though if he/she is also having difficulties processing the birth, it may be best for your partner to book his/her own session with me.

 To book your Birth Debriefing session simply fill in the contact form below and I will reply to your message with my available sessions: